Skip to main content

 Nsandhu Law

-Home >> FAQs >> What Is the Difference Between Summary and Indictable Offences in Canada?
+Home >> FAQs >> Summary vs. Indictable Offences in Canada

 The difference between summary and indictable offences in Canada depends on seriousness, penalties, and court procedure under the Criminal Code.